TrailGenic System Integration

 • Zone 1: 91.7%

-These sessions serve as a controlled baseline.
+These sessions establish a low-variability aerobic baseline.

-High Load Phase
+High Load Phase (n = 15)

 • Avg HR: 128 bpm (within age-adjusted range)